hassanzohdy/supportive-is/README.md

 ### Is.numeric

-Check if the given value is a number whatever if its data type is String or Number
+Check if the given value is a number whether if its data type is `String` or `Number`

 ```ts
 let numberInt = 12;